danjperron/A2D_PIC_RPI/README.md

      A special timer will be use to start the conversionA2 on each n * 100us time slot.
 This is a continuous mode.

     -Trigger mode
-      On each rising of the port RA5 an conversion is done.
+      On each rising of the port RA5, one conversion is done.
 This could be use with an other PIC to create a synchronisation between peripherals.